1819 Tennessee gubernatorial election

-The 1819 Tennessee gubernatorial election was held between 5 and 6 August 1819 in order to elect the Governor of Tennessee.
+The 1819 Tennessee gubernatorial election was held between August 5 and 6, 1819 in order to elect the Governor of Tennessee.
 Democratic-Republican nominee and incumbent Governor Joseph McMinn won re-election against the President of Middletown branch of the Bank of America Enoch Parsons.

 General election

-On election day, 5 August 1819, Democratic-Republican candidate Joseph McMinn won re-election by a margin of 27,322 votes against his opponent Enoch Parsons, thereby retaining Democratic-Republican control over the office of Governor.
-McMinn was sworn in for his third term on 27 September 1819.
+On election day, August 5, 1819, Democratic-Republican candidate Joseph McMinn won re-election by a margin of 27,322 votes against his opponent Enoch Parsons, thereby retaining Democratic-Republican control over the office of Governor.
+McMinn was sworn in for his third term on September 27, 1819.